Desi0404/Desi0404/README.md

 </p>
 </details>

 ## Do you have a suggestion?
 A way I can make this better?
 A bug to report?
-Then simply [click here](https://github.com/Desi0404/Desi0404/issues) and tell me!
+Then simply [click here](https://github.com/Desi0404/Desi0404/issues) and tell me! e